pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Transforming Summary Links to Quick Links json encoding Bug #74
+- Tables with col/row spans: split cells and put the content in the first cell of the split #77

 ## [March release (prod) - version 1.0.1903.0]